 - Lagrangian: Use this for smoothly varying data, but not velocities.

-- Nearest Use this for integer volumes.
+- Linear: Use this for ZT and TZ velocity volumes.

 - Vertical interpolation method Nearest is only available for Sample interpretation: Instantaneous.